helrond/clbsj.org/_posts/2016-11-23-standing-rock.md

 ---
 title: "Standing Rock #NoDAPL.
 It’s not so complicated.
 But it is complex."
 date: 2016-11-23
-author: "Mark C. Johnson, Executive Director, The Center and Library for the Bible and Social Justice
+author: "Mark C. Johnson, Executive Director, The Center and Library for the Bible and Social Justice; UN Representative, International Fellowship of Reconciliation, New York; Member of The Community of Living Traditions, Stony Point Center, Stony Point, New York"
-\n\n\n
-UN Representative, International Fellowship of Reconciliation, New York
-\n\n\n
-Member of The Community of Living Traditions, Stony Point Center, Stony Point, New York"
 layout: news-item
 category: news
 teaser: Reflections on November 11-19, 2016 Destination Standing Rock North Dakota Oceti Sakowin.